Denefa/bemlops-LoRa32/README.md

 # Pushing data to BEEP/beeobsverer servers

-BEEP devices communicate using TTN by default and it is completly handled by the BEEP app.
+BEEP devices communicate via TTN by default and this is handled entirely by the BEEP app.
 Adding an own device is a more complex issue.\
 This is what BEEP docs suggest:\
 https://beepsupport.freshdesk.com/en/support/solutions/articles/60000633884-add-your-own-sensor-data-to-the-beep-app \
-Since the update of TTN to v3 there is no way to make a simple  HTTP REST POST request from TTN.
-It was replaced by Integrations -> webhooks.
-The TTN docs seems to be outdated in that regard.
-It is probably still possible to do so, as the BEEP devices still use TTN, it is however unclear why and I couldn't find an answer in the BEEP API doces either.
-It might be a good idea to ask questions about this problem to BEEP community as they suggested in their docs.
+Since TTN was updated to v3, there is no way to do a simple HTTP REST POST request from TTN.
+It has been replaced by Integrations -> Webhooks.
+The TTN documentation seems to be outdated in this respect.
+It's probably still possible as the BEEP devices still use TTN, but it's unclear how and I couldn't find an answer in the BEEP API docs.
+It might be a good idea to ask questions about this problem to the BEEP community as they have suggested in their docs.
 For now the workaround is to use ThingSpeak. \
-You can create a ThingSpeak channel using your Matlab account (ThingSpeak is a service from Mathworks) \
+You can create a ThingSpeak channel using your Matlab account (ThingSpeak is a service provided Mathworks) \
 Detailed docs how to send data from TTN to ThingSpeak: https://www.thethingsnetwork.org/docs/applications/thingspeak/ \
-Enable event type -> uplink message
+Your webhook -> Enable event type -> uplink message

 In the ThingSpeak:
 1. Apps -> ThingHTTP -> new ThingHTTP \